teuben/sd2018/boa/README.md

 linux, but this does NOT compile on Mac OS X - although it does work on a virtual machine running linux on a Mac.

+A collection of example commands with detailed comments is provided in the file boa_examply.py in this directory.

 ### Install